-4.5.3.1 Feasible adaptation options
+4.5.3.1 Feasible Adaptation Options

-This section summarizes the feasibility (defined in Cross-Chapter Box 3, Table 1 in Chapter 1 and Table 4.4) of select adaptation options using evidence presented across this chapter and in supplementary material 4.5M.4.3 and the expert-judgement of its authors (Table 4.12).
+This section summarises the feasibility (defined in Cross-Chapter Box 3, Table 1 in Chapter 1 and Table 4.4) of select adaptation options using evidence presented across this chapter and in supplementary material D.3 and the expert-judgement of its authors (Table 4.12).
 The options assessed respond to risks and impacts identified in Chapter 3.
 They were selected based on options identified in AR5 (Noble et al., 2014), focusing on those relevant to 1.5°C-compatible pathways, where sufficient literature exists.
 Selected options were mapped onto system transitions and clustered through an iterative process of literature review, expert feedback, and responses to reviewer comments.

 Besides gaps in the literature around crucial adaptation questions on the transition to a 1.5°C world (Section 4.6), there is inadequate current literature to undertake a spatially differentiated assessment (Cross-Chapter Box 3 in Chapter 1).
-There are also limited baselines for exposure, vulnerability and risk to help policy and implementation prioritization.
+There are also limited baselines for exposure, vulnerability and risk to help policy and implementation prioritisation.
 Hence, the compiled results can at best provide a broad framework to inform policymaking.
-Given the bottom-up nature of most adaptation implementation evidence, care needs to be taken in generalizing these findings.
+Given the bottom-up nature of most adaptation implementation evidence, care needs to be

+25 taken in generalising these findings.

-Options are considered as part of a systemic approach, recognizing that no single solution exits to limit warming to 1.5°C and adapting to its impacts.
-To respond to the local and regional context - and to synergies and trade-offs between adaptation, mitigation and sustainable development - packages of options suited to local enabling conditions can be implemented.
+Options are considered as part of a systemic approach, recognising that no single solution to exits to limit warming to 1.5°C and adapting to its impacts.
+To respond to the local and regional context, and synergies and trade-offs between adaptation, mitigation and sustainable development, packages of options suited to local enabling conditions, can be implemented.

-Table 4.12 summarizes the feasibility assessment through its six dimensions with levels of evidence and agreement and indicates how the feasibility of an adaptation option may be differentiated by certain contextual factors (last column).
+Table 4.12 summarises the feasibility assessment through its six dimensions with levels of evidence and agreement, and indicates how the feasibility of an adaptation option may be differentiated by certain

+- 34 contextual factors (last column). - 35